With approximately 990 people being diagnosed with cancer every day, cancer is something that we all need to be aware of.

 - Having a family history of lung cancer

 - As mentioned previously, smoking is the main cause of lung cancer and is totally preventable.
 The risk of a person will increase with the number of cigarettes smoked in a day.
-Quitting, no matter how long you have smoked for, will significantly reduce a persons' risk of lung cancer.
+No matter how long you have smoked, quitting will significantly reduce a persons' risk of lung cancer.
 Even if someone is not a smoker themselves, if they are exposed to secondhand smoke they are also at risk.

 - Exposure to radon gas which is produced by the natural breakdown of uranium in soil, rock and water